 Are Gifts Considered Separate or Marital Property?

 In a Florida divorce, the division of property between spouses can be one of the most complex and emotionally wrought aspects of the entire process.
 As an equitable distribution state, each spouse is entitled to a portion of the marital estate that is considered equitable, but not always equal.
 As such, the identification of separate and marital property can have a significant impact on the assets that you walk away with after the divorce is finalized.
 While some property is easily identifiable as separate or marital property, what about gifts?
-For help with these complicated divorce issues and more, call or contact the law office of Blair H. Chan, III in Tampa today to schedule a free consultation of your case.
+For help with these complicated divorce issues and more, call or contact the law office of Blair H. Chan, III in Tampa today to schedule an initial consultation of your case.

 Separate and Marital Property